mandrasch/vite-php-setup-ddev-test/README.md

     // respond to all network requests
     host: '0.0.0.0',
     // we need a strict port to match on PHP side
-    // change freely, but update on PHP to match the same port
-    // tip: choose a different port per project to run them at the same time
     strictPort: true,
+    // use custom port
-    port: 5133
+    port: 5173
   },
 ```